Monicasfe/Bioinformatics-_Project/README.md

 # Bioinformatics-_Project

-This repository contains the source code and the results from my Bioinformatics Projects, durin the Masters degree.
+This repository contains the source code and the results from my Bioinformatics Projects, developed in Python, during the Masters degree.

 In here it possible to find fucntions that allow to: